- 99% Effective at Preventing Pregnancy

 When taken properly, Noriday is over 99% effective at preventing pregnancy.

-Noriday contains the active ingredient norethisterone, which is a synthetic form of the female sex hormone progesterone.
+Noriday’s active ingredient, norethisterone, is a synthetic form of the female sex hormone progesterone.

 - It thickens the fluid at your womb's entrance, making it harder for sperm to travel through to the womb.